Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Introduction

 \section{Introduction}

-} Currently, Earth vision (also known as Earth observation and remote sensing) technologies enable us to observe the earth`s surface with aerial images with a resolution up to a half meter.
-Although challenging, developing mathematical tools and numerical algorithms is necessary for interpreting these huge volumes of images, among which object detection refers to localizing objects of interest (\eg, vehicles and ships) on the earth`s surface and predicting their categories.
+} Currently, Earth vision (also known as Earth observation and remote sensing) technologies enable us to observe the Earth`s surface with aerial images\footnote{This paper uses the term "aerial" to refer to any overhead image looking approximately straight down onto the Earth, including both satellite images and airborne images, for simplification unless otherwise indicated.
+We use the term ``airborne" if we do not want to include the satellite images.} with a resolution up to a half meter.
+Although challenging, developing mathematical tools and numerical algorithms is necessary for interpreting these huge volumes of images, among which object detection refers to localizing objects of interest (\eg, vehicles and ships) on the Earth`s surface and predicting their categories.
 Object detection in aerial images (ODAI) has been an essential step in many real-world applications such as urban management, precision agriculture, emergency rescue and disaster relief~\cite{argriculture, surveillance}.
 Although extensive studies have been devoted to object detection in aerial images and appreciable breakthroughs have been made~\cite{LHI_method, HRSC2016,Detect_car_in_uav,RIFD,SZTAKI-INRIA,CARPPK}, the task has numerous difficulties such as arbitrary orientations, scale variations, extremely nonuniform object densities and large aspect ratios (ARs), as shown in Fig.~\ref{fig:large-example}.

 Among these difficulties, the arbitrary orientation of objects caused by the overhead view is the main difference between natural images and aerial images, and it complicates the object detection task in two ways.
 First, rotation-invariant feature representations are preferred in the detection of arbitrarily orientated objects, but they are often beyond the capability of most of current deep neural network models.
 Although the methods such as those designed in~\cite{RICNN,RIFD,ORN} use rotation-invariant convolutional neural networks (CNNs), the problem is far from solved.
 Second, the {\em horizontal bounding box} (HBB) object representation used in conventional object detection~\cite{PASCALVOC, Imagenet,COCO} cannot localize the oriented objects precisely, such as ships and large vehicles, as shown in Fig.~\ref{fig:large-example}.
 The {\em oriented bounding box} (OBB) object representation is more appropriate for aerial images~\cite{DOTA, VEDAI, DLR3KMunichVehicle, HRSC2016, ucas-aod}.
 It allows us to distinguish densely packed instances (as shown in Fig.~\ref{fig:compare_annotations}) and extract rotation-invariant features~\cite{HRSC2016,RoITransformer,ICN}.
 The OBB object representation actually introduces a new object detection task, called {\em oriented object detection}.
 In contrast with horizontal object detection~\cite{Fast_Tiny, clusternet, Clustered_Aerial, CARPPK}, oriented object detection is a recently emerging research direction and most of the methods for this new task attempt to transfer successful deep-learning-based object detectors pre-trained on large-scale natural image datasets (\eg, ImageNet~\cite{Imagenet} and Microsoft Common Objects in Context (MS COCO)~\cite{ COCO }) to aerial scenes~\cite{ICN, RoITransformer,RRD,scrdet,li2019learning} due to the lack of large-scale annotated aerial image datasets.